motine/sta/README.md

 # => git clone /usr/local/sta.git myproject
 ```

-If you want to update a the local repository or an existing project you can run `git pull` in the respective folder.
+If you want to update the local repository or an existing project you can run `git pull` in the respective folder.

 ## Get started